cfsengineering/CEASIOMpy/doc/source/user_guide/modules/SU2Config/index.rst

 Analyses
 --------

-A `default configuration file <https://github.com/cfsengineering/CEASIOMpy/blob/installer/ceasiompy/SU2Config/files/DefaultConfig_v6.cfg>`_ is used and modify with the information found in the CPACS_ file.
+A `default configuration file <https://github.com/cfsengineering/CEASIOMpy/blob/installer/ceasiompy/SU2Config/files/DefaultConfig_v6.cfg>`_ is used and modified with the information found in the CPACS_ file.

 Output